 Throughout her career, she has written numerous successfully funded grants including four federal IMLS grants and four state LSTA grants.
 She has published numerous articles and authored Collection Assessment and Management for School Libraries, a library science text.
 During the past two years, she has authored several statewide professional development programs for school librarians on collection assessment and digital collection development.
 She recently contributed to Activism and the School Librarian: Tools for Advocacy and Survival (Libraries Unlimited, 2012).

 HSLC-The Health Sciences Library Consortium (HSLC)

-The Health Sciences Library Consortium (HSLC) represented by Joe Scorza, Executive Director, is the lead applicant and fiscal agent of this project.
+The Health Sciences Library Consortium (HSLC) represented in this project by Joe Scorza, Executive Director, was the lead applicant and fiscal agent of this project.
 HSLC was originally founded to support the automation goals of Pennsylvania’s medical school libraries.
 However, its role as a manager and provider of information services and programs for public and school libraries has replaced its original mission.
 HSLC now serves over 2100 K-12 school libraries, 450 public libraries and 200 academic and special libraries in Pennsylvania, primarily managing the statewide ACCESS PA and POWER Library databases projects.